shaileshsuthar675/Machine-Learning/Fruit name prediction/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+**What did you learn while building this project?**
+##### By this project you will be able to

+- easily convert the text file into tabulated from
+- How to build your own classifier

 ## 🛠 Skills
-SQL, python, pandas, numpy,seaborn, matplotlib, turicreate, ...
+python, pandas, numpy,seaborn, matplotlib, turicreate, SQL...

 ## Features